 Magnolia is extremely flexible and built for easy integration.
 You can connect Magnolia to multiple third-party systems, tools and data sources.

-This page summarizes integration solutions provided out of the box by Magnolia and some of it's partners, and 132579813 that you can use for your own customizations.
+This page summarizes integration solutions provided out of the box by Magnolia and some of it's partners, and Integration points that you can use for your own customizations.

 Google Analytics Visualization module integrates Magnolia with the Google Analytics Core Reporting API and the Google Analytics Embed API.
 You can view Google Analytics data within Magnolia.
 The module can be configured to display only the data you are interested in.